itstylerbabess/ISS-Tracker/README.md

 The Redis container stores data backups in the ./data directory.
 The backups should not be committed to your Git repository.

 This project follows best practices in software design and documentation and is designed to be scalable and flexible with Docker Compose for orchestration and Redis for persistence.

+This project strives to adhere to best practices in software design and documentation, with guidance from ChatGPT to structure the README and refine Python implementation.